Dale Brown: Personal life

 In 1994, Brown resided in Folsom, California, near Sacramento, California.

-He enjoys flying his plane, a Grumman Gulfstream II.
-He is a mission pilot in the Civil Air Patrol.
+He enjoys flying his plane, a Cessna P337 Skymaster.
+He is a squadron commander and mission pilot in the Civil Air Patrol.
 On the ground, he enjoys tennis, motorcycling, skiing, scuba diving, and ice hockey.

 Brown is married.
 His wife Diane is a retired Sacramento police lieutenant and (like her husband) is also a pilot.
 They have a son, Hunter, and they reside near Lake Tahoe, Nevada.

 Legal issues

 In April 2004, Brown pleaded guilty to charges of tax fraud.
 He was charged with creating companies in the West Indies for the purposes of receiving tax deductions from fictitious expenses.
 The fictitious expenses amounted to more than $440,000, which Brown claimed on his 1998 income tax filing.
 He then used the tax deductions to remodel his home in Incline Village, Nevada.